-The fair value of the promissory note at March 31, 2018 was \$13,274.
+During the period ended September 30, 2018, a repayment of the promissory notes in the amount of \$18,375 was made to the director.
+The fair value of the promissory note at September 30, 2018, was \$Nil.
 The Company's calculations were performed using an interest rate of 12%, compounding quarterly over the period.
-The initial fair value adjustment recognized in the three months ended March 31, 2018 of \$386 was recognized in the statement of operations and comprehensive loss.
+The initial fair value adjustment of \$5,487 was recognized in the statement of operations and comprehensive income or loss during the year ended December 31, 2017.
+The Company further recorded expenses of \$5,487 related to the quarterly unwinding of the discount during the nine months ended September 30, 2018 (2017 - \$631).